Budgeting for Study Abroad

 Planning Your Budget

-Each person's budget is unique, and can vary depending on their available funds, the cost of living in the host country, and their personal spending habits.
+Each person's budget is unique and can vary depending on their available funds, the cost of living in the host country, and their personal spending habits.
+When planning a budget, students should remember to include costs both before departure and during the program.

-Funds to attend cultural events
+- Funds to attend cultural events, museums, and personal excursions

-- Personal travel or excursions
+- Independent travel

 After calculating necessary expenses, it is wise to add a small cushion to the budget for unplanned needs, if able to do so.
+Students are also encouraged to track their spending regularly while abroad and to take advantage of student discounts and subsidized program activities whenever available.

 .png)